PaRCE: Probabilistic and Reconstruction-based Competency Estimation for CNN-based Image Classification: Background Related Work

 \subsection{Probabilistic Competency Estimation}

-UQ techniques focus on quantifying data/aleatoric uncertainty and model/epistemic uncertainty, but generally fail to capture uncertainty arising from distributional shift.
+UQ techniques focus on quantifying data/aleatoric uncertainty and model/epistemic uncertainty but generally fail to capture uncertainty arising from distributional shift.
 OOD and anomaly detection techniques better address this type of uncertainty but generally rely on thresholds to generate a binary decision, rather than capturing a holistic measure of uncertainty.
-We are interested in \textit{perception model competency}--a generalized form of predictive uncertainty for CNNs that combines these various aspects of model uncertainty into a single probabilistic score \cite{alice}.
+We are interested in \textit{perception model competency}--a generalized form of predictive uncertainty introduced by Rajendran and LeVine \cite{alice}.
+In this work, a competency score is an estimated lower bound on the probability that the classifier error is below some threshold.
+We develop a new method for estimating model competency.